jgm/pandoc/CONTRIBUTING.md

 under the `test/Tests` hierarchy corresponding to the pandoc module you are changing.
 Alternatively, you may add a "command test" to the `/test/command/` hierarchy, following the pattern of the tests there.
+These test files should have a meaningful name, which can include the issue number and/or the feature that's being tested.
+For example, `5474-tables.md` refers to both issue and feature.

 You can rebuild the golden tests in `tests/` by passing `--accept` to the test script.
 (If you're using stack, `stack